Marguerite Schumacher Memorial Alumni Lecture

 It typically is hosted in the fall semester and is an evening lecture.

-This year, we celebrated our 50 years of nursing excellence with an alumni speaker from each decade:
+In 2019, we celebrated our 50 years of nursing excellence with an alumni speaker from each decade:

 Dianne Dyer BN'76, MN'93